Mouth cancer: symptoms, risk factors and early detection methods

 What does mouth cancer look like?

 Mouth cancer usually manifests as a painless ulcer that does not heal normally.
-Less often, a red or white patch in the mouth may develop into a cancer.
+Less often, a red or white patch in the mouth may develop into cancer.

 Am I at risk of mouth cancer?